FateMeetsLuck/dmildew/README.md

 ## Current Goals

 * Implement postfix increment and decrement operators.
-* Implement class expression that can be assigned to variables or consts.
 * Refactor code to easily implement all math assignment operators (such as `*=`).
 * Possibly support importing other scripts from a script.
 However, most host applications would probably prefer to do this with XML and their own solution.
 * Implement ES6 destructuring declaration and assignments of arrays and objects into variables.